faoezg/QuadrupedA1Controller/README.md

 Important Packages:
-- a recent version of Pygame
+- a recent version of Pygame (only for Kinematics Demo GUI, "/pose" topic can also be published via commandline or RQT!)
+- ROS2 Jazzy
+- Gazebo Sim Harmonic (older distributions of Gazebo Sim do not fully support e.g. the Feet Contact Sensors)

 Installation:
 - in /ros2_ws/src